best farmland markets

 soil quality map

-This next map shows a 2012 snapshot of farmland throughout the U.S. that was best suited for intensive food and crop production.
+This next map shows a 2012 snapshot of U.S. farmland best suited for intensive food and crop production.
 As is explained in the original report, food and crop production include:

 “Fruit and nut trees, vegetables, staple foods, grains, and animal feed with the fewest environmental limitations.
 This land represented about 36 percent of U.S. agricultural land, or only 16.7 percent of the total land area in the continental United States in 2012.”